johanseaxis/acap-native-sdk-examples/axevent/subscribe_to_events/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# An ACAP3 application subscribing to multiple events
+# An ACAP4 Native application subscribing to multiple events
-This README file explains how to build an ACAP3 application that uses the axevent API.
+This README file explains how to build an ACAP4 Native application that uses the axevent API.
 It is achieved by using the containerized Axis API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "subscribe_to_events" application source code which can easily be compiled and run with the help of the tools and step by step below.